flyteorg/flyte/rsts/getting_started/index.rst

 Example Script: Computing Descriptive Statistics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's create a simple Flyte workflow involving two steps:
+Let's create a simple Flyte workflow that involves two steps:

 1. Generate a dataset of ``numbers`` drawn from a normal distribution.
 2. Compute the mean and standard deviation of the ``numbers`` data.

-Create It
+Create Workflow
-"""""""""
+""""""""""""""""

 Copy the following code to a file named ``example.py``